-The time of year with warmer water lasts for 3.4 months, from June 23 to October 3, with an average temperature above 66°F. The day of the year with the warmest water is August 6, with an average temperature of 73°F.
+The time of year with warmer water lasts for 3.4 months, from June 23 to October 3, with an average temperature above 66°F. The month of the year in Brooklyn with the warmest water is August, with an average temperature of 72°F.

-The time of year with cooler water lasts for 3.7 months, from December 28 to April 17, with an average temperature below 46°F. The day of the year with the coolest water is February 22, with an average temperature of 39°F.
+The time of year with cooler water lasts for 3.7 months, from December 28 to April 17, with an average temperature below 46°F. The month of the year in Brooklyn with the coolest water is February, with an average temperature of 39°F.

 Best Time of Year to Visit